 Say your website is hosted on a server somewhere in Austin Texas.
 If a user within Austin attempts to access your website, such a user would experience superfast load time.
 He or she is happy, you are happy!
 What then happens to a user somewhere in faraway China who still tries to access the same site?
 The experience of a user in Austin and that from China would definitely never be the same, as the later would experience slow load speed.

 No matter how technology must have advanced, latency due to distance will always be a challenge.
-If your website were on a CDN network, the user from China would be redirected to a server closest to him or her.
-That way, there won’t be need to access the server in Austin.
+If your WordPress website were on a CDN network, the user from China would be redirected to a server closest to him or her.
+That way, there won’t be a need to access the server in Austin.
 Fast load time, the same content.

 Normal Server CDN Server